-Processes any DOPs on the specified viewport deferred queue.

-FORMAT SYS\$QIO [efn] , chan , IO\$SETMODE ,[iosb] ,[astadr] ,[astprm] ,p1 ,p2 [,p3] [,p4] [,p5] [,p6] UNIQUE PARAMETERS P1-IO\$C_QD_EXECUTE_DEFERRED (required) This function code identifies the action the QIO performs.
-P2-Viewport_id (required) This parameter is the ID of the targeted viewport.
+Execute Deferred Queue Processes any DOPs on the specified viewport deferred queue. [efn], chan, IO\$\SETMODE, [iosb], [astadr] FORMAT SYS\$QIO ,[astprm] ,p1 ,p2 [,p3] [,p4] [,p5] [,p6] UNIQUE P1-IO\$C\QD\EXECUTE\DEFERRED (required) This function code identifies the action the QIO performs.
+PARAMETERS P2-Viewport\id (required) This parameter is the ID of the targeted viewport.
 The Get Viewport ID QIO returns the viewport ID during the creation of the viewport.
-P3, P4, P5, P6-Must be 0 DESCRIPTION This function executes all operations on the deferred queue.
-All operations executed when the viewport was not accessible are replayed to the specified viewport buffer.
-DESCRIPTION This function executes all operations on the deferred queue.
-All operations executed when the viewport was not accessible are replayed to the
+P3, P4, P5, P6-Must be 0 This function executes all operations on the deferred queue.
+All operations DESCRIPTION executed when the viewport was not accessible are replayed to the specified viewport buffer.
+The driver puts operations on the deferred queue when an operation is specified for a screen region that the QDSS hardware cannot currently access.
+The QDSS hardware cannot access a region stored in processor memory.
+Operations on the deferred queue are executed into the currently defined set of region descriptors.
+If the buffer identifies visible screen locations, some unusual visual effects might occur.